 As least in a place like Southern California, the temperature doesn’t really change much from summer to autumn.
-I can pretend it’s summer all year long with a kiwi coconut vodka pop in hand.
+I can pretend it’s summer all year long with a boozy ice pop in hand.

 Did you know kiwifruits are native to China?
 Me neither.
 Interesting tidbit.